ilastik/ilastik/docs/lazyflow/advanced.rst

    :scale: 100  %
    :alt: After connecting multi-slots

-When two multi-slots are connected, their subslots are internally connected to eachother.
-For clarity, those connections aren't typicaly shown in graphical diagrams.
+When two multi-slots are connected, their subslots are internally connected to each other.
+For clarity, those connections aren't typically shown in graphical diagrams.
 When you see two connected multi-slots, you can imagine their subslot connections looking like this:

 .. figure:: images/multi_connect_detail.svg